Latest Update On COVID-19 Testing

 GP practices

 General practices across the Waikato are testing patients and designated GPs are testing non-patients also.
-Go to Healthpoint for a full list of GPs offering COVID-19 testing or call your GP to check.
+See Healthpoint for a full list of GPs offering COVID-19 testing or call your GP to check.
 COVID-19 tests are free.
 Please ring first to make an appointment.

 Update on COVID-19 vaccinations in the Waikato DHB region